prakashgore/SummariX/README.md

 ## Features

 - Summarize text input directly
-- Summarize content from uploaded PDF, TXT, and image files
+- Summarize content from uploaded PDF and Doc Files
 - Summarize the content from the Images
 - Summarize the content from YouTube Video
 - Detect and handle multiple languages